campopinillos/holberton-system_engineering-devops/README.md

 <center><h1>The Shell</h1></center>

-In this repo we are going to find scripts and files about the shell commands, for instance cd, ls, pwd, less, file, ln, cp, mv, rm, mkdir, type, which, help, man.
+In this repo we are going to find scripts and files about the shell commands, for instance cd, ls, pwd, less, file, ln, cp, mv, rm, mkdir, type, which, help, man, between others.

 <h2>Shell basics</h2>